 1) Stop thinking “not my kid.”
 Right now.

-It’s comforting to assume our kids know enough to avoid coming across mature content online.
-While we grew up in a world where sexual content had to be sought out, that no longer exists for our kids.
+It’s comforting to assume our kids know enough to avoid coming across harmful or inappropriate content on social media.
+While we grew up in a world where sexual content had to be sought out, the growth of social media means that reality no longer exists for our kids.

 It’s not a question anymore of IF but WHEN.

 Take Jeff’s story.
-He wasn’t seeking out those reels; they were actively pushed in front of him.
-All it took was a few moments of shock until he was pulled into a vulgar corner of Instagram.
+He wasn’t seeking out those reels; they were actively pushed in front of him by Instagram's algorithm.
+All it took was a few moments of shock until he was pulled into a vulgar corner of the app.

 If it happened to him, it could definitely happen to your kid.